mhagenow01/FBFransac/README.md

 In developing this approach, we built multiple other implementations.
 First, we developed an Efficient RANSAC program that could identify spheres and cylinders.
 We then created our first algorithm Face-Based-Features RANSAC (FBF ransac) which was a RANSAC-based kernel that used face to point correspondence instead of point to point typical of other RANSAC methods.
 Both of these implementations are also in github, but are not discussed further.
-More detail on these can be found in our Midterm report (LINK).
+More detail on these can be found in our [midterm report](./midtermreport.pdf).

 ### Implementation (FAMrec)
 #### Required Packages